 For Current Students in the College of Health Sciences

-- BS/MPH students are not required to take the Graduate Record Exam (GRE) for admission into the master's program.
+- Baccalaureate/MPH students are not required to take the Graduate Record Exam (GRE) for admission into the master's program.

-- BS/MPH students pay undergraduate tuition for graduate courses taken during the BS program resulting in a cost savings in the graduate program.
+- Baccalaureate/MPH students pay undergraduate tuition for graduate courses taken during the undergraduate program.

-- BS/MPH students complete both degrees in an accelerated time frame, allowing them to begin their working careers earlier.
+- Baccalaureate/MPH students complete the graduate degree in an accelerated time frame, allowing them to pursue careers more quickly.

-- Students accepted in to the BS/MPH option may waive the application fee for the MPH program.
+- Students accepted in the accelerated Baccalaureate/MPH option may waive the application fee for the MPH program.

-- Application to Graduate Admissions BS/MPH accelerated program in junior or senior year.
+- Application to Graduate Admissions Baccalaureate/MPH accelerated option in junior or senior year.

-For Information about the Masters in Public Health (MPH), please contact:
+For More Information about the Baccalaureate/MPH option, please contact:

 Leland Ackerson, Sc.D.